-Of course, you can’t use the timekeeper as a navigational instrument and it will be a bad choice as a pulsometer, but, after some getting used to, you will be able to tell current time with accuracy up to five minutes and it is enough for all things practical.
+Yes, you can’t use the timekeeper as a navigational instrument and it will be a bad choice as a pulsometer.
+Yet, after some getting used to it, you will be able to tell the current time with an accuracy of up to five minutes and it is enough for all things practical.
+After all, it isn’t a daily beater: people don’t wear jewelry objects like that in an office.

-According to official specs that we have received, the watch is powered by their new 24JD53 automatic caliber.
-Equipped with a heavy metal (probably tungsten) oscillating weight and equipped with a double-barrel energy storage system, the movement provides the watch with 68 hours of guaranteed power reserve, which is enough to safely leave the watch in a drawer (or, preferably, in a safe) for a couple of days and find it ticking and telling the right time.
+Fully winded, both barrels have enough juice in them to provide the watch with 68 hours of guaranteed power reserve.
+This is usually enough to safely leave the watch in a drawer (or, preferably, in a safe) for a couple of days and find it still ticking and telling the right time.

 Photos: Jaquet Droz